-Many people think geography is a boring "catalogue" of rivers, mountains, natural resources, and capital cities.
-Nothing could be further from the truth.
 Modern geography studies all aspects of the physical and human landscape and the interactions between them.
 Geography uses a holistic approach to understand the complex problems being faced on planet Earth today.
 Students study geography for many reasons: they may be pursuing an associate degree or bachelor's degree, fulfilling course requirements for programs such as forestry or education, or they may simply be curious about the world in which they live.

-- Successful completion of Grade 12 (with English 12 or English 12: First Peoples) - ABE/CCP Advanced Certificate - GED Certificate - Completion of Grade 11 with an outstanding academic record in the year of application.
+- Successful completion of Grade 12 (with English 12 or English 12: First Peoples) - ABE/Academic Upgrading Advanced Certificate - GED Certificate - Completion of Grade 11 with an outstanding academic record in the year of application.

-- To ensure you select the most appropriate high school courses for your chosen career path, we recommend you consult a high school counsellor. - You'll need to comply with the prerequisites of the specific CNC courses you select (see course listings). - The GED certificate meets CNC's general admission requirements, but does not meet specific program or course prerequisites. - Students applying for admission to MATH 101, CSC 109, PHYS 101, or CHEM 111 who obtained a "C+" grade or less in Principles of Math 12 (interim grade) or Math 050 must first register in MATH 100.
+Note 1: To ensure you select the most appropriate high school courses for your chosen career path, we recommend you consult a high school counsellor.

+Note 2: You'll need to comply with the prerequisites of the specific CNC courses you select (see course listings).

+Note 3: The GED certificate meets CNC's general admission requirements, but does not meet specific program or course prerequisites.

-Note: Students attending in 2014 who intend to enrol in MATH 101, CSC 109, PHYS 101 or CHEM 111 and who obtained a "C+" or less in Pre-calculus 12 (interim grade) or Math 050 must first register in MATH 100.
+Note 4: Students applying for admission to MATH 101, CSC 109, PHYS 101, or CHEM 111 who obtained a "C+" grade or less in Principles of Math 12 (interim grade) or Math 050 must first register in MATH 100.

-For help creating the two-year geography program that meets your personal goals, contact CNC Counselling and Advising, or see Packages 2 and 6 in the University Classes section (starts page 245) for a sample program of study.
+For help selecting the geography courses that meet your personal goals, contact CNC Counselling and Advising, or see Packages 2 and 6 in the University Classes section (starts page 121) for a sample program of study.

-- For information on an associate degree in science, see page 239 - For information on an associate degree in arts, see page 196 - For information on transferability, visit www.bctransferguide.ca, talk to a CNC counsellor or advisor, or contact the university you plan to attend after CNC
+- For information on an associate degree in science, see page 99 - For information on an associate degree in arts, see page 97 - For information on transferability, visit www.bctransferguide.ca, talk to a CNC counsellor/advisor, or contact the university you plan to attend after CNC

+- Associate Degree in Arts

-- Arts, Associate Degree
+- Associate Degree in Science

 - Natural Resources and Environmental Technology Diploma

 - Other university-level classes

-- Science, Associate Degree

 - University Transfer First-Year Science (Quesnel)